 Avoid sales-oriented product placement and focus on relevant, industry-adjacent content, the kind your recipients will not only enjoy, but also want to share.
 Otherwise, you could lose subscribers.
 According to a survey by Connox, 60 percent of subscribers will cancel an email newsletter when the content isn’t interesting, and 57 percent will cancel if the content is no longer relevant.

-Text-heavy newsletters won’t cut it in 2016.
+Text-heavy newsletters won’t cut it.
 Your copy should be short, to the point and easily scannable.
 Break things up using white space, images, clear headers and bullet points — anything that helps draw the eye to pertinent information.
 Your goal should be to create a fluent, cohesive presentation that leads the reader to the inevitable click-through.

 Since the human brain can process visual information 60,000 times faster than it can decode text, images are high on the list of email newsletter essentials.
 But for images to be effective, they need to be relevant to the conversation and supportive of the ultimate call to action (CTA).